kendrick0907/lihkg_news/README.md

 # lihkg_news
 News Scrapper on LIHKG

+[Version 1.0] Link Scrapping
+- links of the trending news can also be scrapped

 [Version 1.0] First Launch
 - user can scrape the title of trending news topic on LIHKG